 If needed, touch up any spotty areas with more paint.

-Place your new doormat in a high-traffic spot to greet and amuse as many visitors as possible.
-We envision your guests will be all heart eyes over this one.
+Place your new doormat in a high-traffic spot to greet and amuse everyone as they come and go.